American Airlines to trim Cuba flight schedules

 The United States and Cuba began normalizing relations in December 2014 after 18 months of secret talks and have since restored full diplomatic ties.

-They reached a memorandum of understanding that allowed U.S. airlines to start scheduled flights to Cuba after a half-century hiatus.
+They reached a memorandum of understanding that allowed U.S. airlines to start scheduled flights to Cuba this year after a half-century hiatus.
 President Barack Obama's administration has eased travel restrictions for U.S. citizens, although general tourism remains illegal.

 Republican leaders in the U.S. Congress oppose ending the decades-long trade embargo against Cuba.

-U.S. airlines launched the first regular flights to Havana in more than five decades on Monday.
-American started five daily Havana flights this week.

-"Even after these adjustments, we still will be the largest carrier between the U.S. and Cuba," Miller added.

-(Additional reporting by Jeffrey Dastin in New York; Editing by Peter Cooney)
+Additional reporting by Jeffrey Dastin in New York; Editing by Peter Cooney and Tom Hogue